View on GitHub

 \[Q_b = \frac{AB}{\Delta t} = \sum_{i=1}^Ml_iq_i,\]

-For every stream cell $i$, groundwater flux to stream cells $b$ [m] during timestep $\Delta t$ is given by:
+For every stream cell $i$, groundwater flux to the cell $b_i$ [m] over the timestep $\Delta t$ is given by:

 \[B = \sum_i b_i.\]